-Today’s leadership models focus on leadership soft-skills, and wrongly assume that business performance will follow.
-As a cyber crisis consultancy, Cyber Crisis Response approached this issue from the opposite angle.
-Our research began with performance and, only later, did we back into the topic of leadership.
-Early on in the research process, we identified a gap in the current leadership literature and, indeed, in many of the corporate hallways today.
+According to ALLOY, today’s leadership models focus on leadership soft-skills, and wrongly assume that business performance will follow.
+Early on in the research process, they identified a gap in the current leadership literature and, indeed, in many of the corporate hallways today.
 To put it mildly, a vast majority of leaders are not faring well in today’s non routine environment.
 Over the past several decades, cyber crisis work has rapidly increased, while leadership and business performance has rapidly declined.
 It seems that soft-skills are not near enough to drive performance.

 Proven in Research

-Understanding how a leader could be successful in spite of today’s growing non routine challenges, prompted a four-year, rigorous research study across 10 industries.
-We leverage this research resulting from 50+ qualitative interviews, national surveys, deep secondary research in the cognitive sciences, and dozens of first-hand case studies.
+Understanding how a leader could be successful in spite of today’s growing non routine challenges, prompted ALLOY to conduct a four-year, rigorous research study across 10 industries.
+For our unique, cyber crisis centric course, we leverage the research resulting from 50+ qualitative interviews, national surveys, deep secondary research in the cognitive sciences, and dozens of first-hand case studies.

 Proven in Practice